top of page

 • Perfect hand tracking

-• True fusion of virtual & real worlds
+• True fusion of virtual and real worlds

-This enables trainees to perform actual tasks in a virtual environment:
+This technology enables trainees to perform actual tasks in a virtual environment, such as:

 Why Mixed Reality Is Replacing VR in 2025